 Fix Major Windows 10 Problems By Doing a Repair Installation

-If you’re having major problems with Windows 10, you most likely know that you have two options to reinstall Windows by using Windows 10 Reset.
-All Windows 10 computers have at least the following 3 reset options:
+If you’re having major problems with Windows 10, you most likely know that you have the option to reinstall Windows by using Windows 10 Reset.
+All Windows 10 computers have at least the following 2 reset options:

 1. Reset Windows 10 and keep your personal files

 Option #1 is the best option since it reinstalls Windows but keeps your personal files and folders.
 You’ll still need to reinstall all your programs, regardless of which option you choose.
 You can read more about resetting Windows 10 while keeping all your files and data here.

 However, there is a lesser-known option that Windows 10 users have – and that’s doing a repair installation.
 Doing a repair installation of Windows 10 allows you to reinstall Windows 10 and keep everything: All your programs, all your settings, and all your personal files.
 However, to do a repair installation of Windows 10, you must be able to boot your computer.
 The Windows 10 DVD and the USB are bootable, but if you’re planning on doing a repair installation, you cannot use them to boot into Windows.

 Step #1: Create a Windows 10 USB or DVD